Facilitating world-class research

-As the situation progresses, they are aware that clinical academics, clinical research training fellows (CRTFs) and research nurses may be seconded back to the NHS to support front line service delivery.
+CRUK fully support clinical academics, clinical research training fellows (CRTFs) and research nurses being seconded back to the NHS to support front line service delivery.
 The urgent patient care comes first and you can return to clinical practice if required.
 The exceptions would be in those situations where there would be a duty of care for cancer patients on certain clinical trials.
 Such decisions must be made locally.

 For clinical academics seconded back to the NHS, CRUK's expectation is that the NHS will cover their salary whilst working on the COVID-19 response.
 If you’re a CRUK clinical fellow, please send them an email to let them know you’re stopping work on research.
 For all clinical staff, your institution should keep a record of the duration of the redeployment (start/end dates) and any salary contributions recoverable from the NHS.
 Grant holders can also request a no-cost extension to their grant.

-CRUK grant conditions usually stipulate you can’t ordinarily vire from a post vacant for 6 months or more.
+Their grant conditions usually stipulate you can’t ordinarily vire from a post vacant for 6 months or more.
 Given the present circumstances, they will waive that stipulation if a post is affected by delays due to COVID-19.
 They will also allow virement from unused equipment budgets.
 If you need to repurpose funds from a post vacant for 6 months or more or equipment to use for additional and exceptional costs due to COVID-19, you can do this.

 If you are a researcher or student funded by CRUK who now cannot travel due to government/official advice, or because it poses a risk to you (due to an underlying medical condition etc) you can use underspend to cover reasonable incurred costs, where it is not covered by insurance.
 This includes reasonable travel, subsistence, childcare and conference costs where the purpose of the planned travel related to the grant and costs were eligible under their costs guidance.